behnazkhoshnood/tadig_restaurant_v2/README.md

  - Big thanks to my mentor, Rohit Sharma who provided me with tips, support and some helpful resources.

- - Also the whole code instetute support team for fast support and help all the time.
+ - Also the code instetute support teams for fast support and help all the time.

 **This project is purely educational, please contact me if there are any issues with Copyright.**